 Introduction¶

-LaminDB features
+LaminDB specs

 Manage data & metadata with a unified Python API (“lakehouse”).